juaml/JALE/README.md

 A Python package for conducting ALE (Activation Likelihood Estimation) meta-analyses, supporting a range of analysis workflows: standard ALE, probabilistic or cross-validated ALE, standard ALE contrast, and balanced ALE contrast.

-For information regarding installation, usage and features please visit the [Github Wiki](https://github.com/LenFrahm/JALE/wiki).
+For more detailed information regarding installation, usage and features please visit the [Github Wiki](https://github.com/LenFrahm/JALE/wiki).

 ## Table of Contents
 - [Installation](#installation)